Softeq/dotnet-guidelines/13_Maintainability.md

 # Maintainability
+## Methods should not exceed 13 statements (SDCS-1301) [2]
+A method that requires more than 13 statements is simply doing too much or has too many responsibilities.
+It also requires the human mind to analyze the exact statements to understand what the code is doing.
+Break it down into multiple small and focused methods with self-explaining names, but make sure the high-level algorithm is still clear.

 ## Make all members private and types internal sealed by default (SDCS-1302) [2]
 To make a more conscious decision on which members to make available to other classes, first restrict the scope as much as possible.
 Then carefully decide what to expose as a public member or type.